mansuf/zippyshare-downloader/docs/cli.rst

 Pipe to media player (etc: vlc)
 ~~~~~~~~~~~~~~~~~~~

-- `pipe` Download to stdout, useful for piping media content to media player (like vlc)
+- ``-pipe`` Download to stdout, useful for piping media content to media player (like vlc)

+Example Usage

 .. code-block:: shell